UniversalDependencies/docs/_2016-09-05--06-prague/enhanced.md

     - Additional subject relations for control and raising constructions
     - Arguments of passives (and other valency-changing constructions)
     - Coreference in relative clause constructions
+    - Modifier labels that contain the preposition or other case-marking information
 * The _enhanced_ graph is not necessarily a supergraph of the basic tree, i.e., it is not required to contain all the basic dependency relations
 * In principle, everything in the enhanced representation is an optional addition to the basic representation, but we specify a recommended order for adding information (as guidance to treebank developers)